Prevent DNS Work-Around for Users

 DNS IPs List

-ScoutDNS operates a global anycast network for resiliency and performance.
-All resolver IP addresses can be found within the application under the Help Icon > IPs list ScoutDNS maintains a closed/private resolver network for security and performance. ...
+ScoutDNS operates a global Anycast network for improved resiliency and performance.
+All resolver IP addresses can be found within the application under the Help Icon > IPs list ScoutDNS operates a closed, private resolver network for enhanced ...